 Classic or Sunset-Classic Cruise: $38

 Spray Falls or Sunset-Spray Falls Cruise: $45

 Child ticket (5 and under): $1

 Yes, cruises frequently sell out.
 Pre-purchasing tickets is highly recommended.

-When might the cruise be cancelled?
+When might the cruise be canceled?

-Cruises are only cancelled for severe weather that might result in danger to the passengers.
+Cruises are only canceled for severe weather that might result in danger to the passengers.
 Such weather may include strong winds and high waves, fog, or severe thunderstorms.
 Otherwise, our cruises run rain or shine, warm or cold.
 Pictured Rocks National Lakeshore is beautiful in every kind of weather.